tsengwoody/Access8Math/readme.md

 ### Language Setting

-Select the language in which the math content in Access8Math will be converted in Settings > Reading.
-If your language is not supported by the system, see the "Adding a new language" paragraph in the "Localization" section of this document.
+Select the language in which math content will be converted in the Access8Math reading settings.
+If your language is not supported by the system, see the "Adding a New Language" section in the "Localization" part of this document.

 ### Reading Experience Settings